 I would go for 'if pooled_research && nations > 1, then use team_name, else use nation_name', but if it is chosen 'if pooled_research, then use team_name' I wouldn't complain.
 It just must be that:

 should give the same text in Messages.
 Which it doesn't right now.

 Right now, starting a default-esque game in 2.6-latest and 3.0-latest both have the following behaviours:

 - ancient scrolls leads to team_name

-#5 Updated by Jacob Nevins 6 months ago
+#5 Updated by Jacob Nevins over 2 years ago